ReallySecureShell/Simple_Encryption_Setup/README.md

 ### Compatible Partition Schemes

 The diagram that follows details known working partition schemes.
-If your partitions do not match any of the following, there is NO GUARANTEE that the script will operate properly.
+If your partitions do not match any of the following there is NO GUARANTEE that the script will operate properly.

 Note: The partition "ROOT" is <b>implicit</b> to all files/directories (except for the swapfile).
 For example, if you could have a separate `/home` partition, it would be explicitly specified.